 (a) the Metropolitan Region Scheme; or

-(b) a town planning scheme.
+(b) a local planning scheme.

 (2) On resumption day, any planning scheme that applies to the redevelopment area immediately before that day, ceases to apply to that area and to any development of that area commenced on or after that day.